Delta Conveyance Project: Bay Delta Conservation Plan

-2015 WaterFix proposal
+2015 WaterFix & EcoRestore Proposals

-The WaterFix project was proposed to address the issues of the water system infrastructure in California being "unreliable and outdated".
-The proposal also prepares for possible threats to the water system such as climate change and seismic activity.
+The WaterFix project was proposed to address the issues of the water system infrastructure in California being "unreliable and outdated", as well as helping prepare for possible threats to the water system such as climate change and seismic activity.

-Currently, water is exported from the Sacramento-San Joaquin Delta to the State Water Project and the Central Valley Project.
-The water flows through a maze of river channels and sloughs before entering the Clifton Court Forebay north of Tracy.
-From here, the Banks Pumping Plant pumps water into the California Aqueduct and the South Bay Aqueduct; the nearby C.W.
-Bill Jones Pumping Plant pumps water into the Delta-Mendota Canal.
-If not diverted, the water would flow into San Francisco Bay.
-The freshwater/saltwater gradient has moved inland because of the 5 to 7 e6acre.ft of water being removed from the delta each year for delivery to the Central Valley and Southern California.

 The WaterFix proposal included two categories of construction: the north tunnels and the main tunnels.
 The north tunnels were to be three separate tunnels, each about 14 miles long, which would connect the three intake facilities to the Intermediate Forebay (IF).
 The main tunnels were intended to connect the Intermediate Forebay to the Clifton Court Forebay.
 These twin tunnels, depicted in the adjacent image, would be about 30 miles long.
-The main tunnels were also known as the twin tunnels, but were different from the Peripheral Canals proposed in 1982.
-The WaterFix was intended to make conveyance of water for the State Water Project and Central Valley Project more reliable while relieving environmental pressure on the Delta area.
+The main tunnels were also known as the twin tunnels, but with a different design from the Peripheral Canals proposed in 1982.
+Each tunnel would be 150 ft below ground, 40 ft in diameter and 30 mi in length.
+The project proposed three new intakes with a capacity of 9000 cubic feet per second (approx. 255 kilolitres per second) each, and a total annual yield of 4.9 million acre-feet.
+The project was to be funded by revenue bonds created by the water agencies and paid by the farmers and urban water users, thus not requiring legislative or voter approval.